alexjohnj/TypedNotification/README.md

 _TypedNotification_ is a Swift library that adds some type-safety to Foundation's `NotificationCenter`.
-The library is small and can be added to your project either as a static framework or by directly including the single source file.
+The library is small and can be added to your project either as a framework or by directly including the single source file.

 ## Usage